 What could become a reality?
 What are the implications for education and learning when the future is uncertain and continues to change rapidly?
 What capacities will people of all ages need to develop to thrive in this type of environment?
 How will education and learning help shape our culture and society?

-These scenarios designed to be aspirational – to provoke thoughts, ideas and responses.
-They are not predictions.
+This draft scenario is designed to be aspirational – to provoke thoughts, ideas and responses.
+It is not a prediction.

 This scenario explores the context for education – politically, socially and in curriculum terms – along with the role of teachers and learners in a future education system.